1. What is the African News Innovation Challenge?

 41. I heard that employees of the African Media Initiative (AMI) or ANIC’s sponsors / partners are not eligible to enter.

 That is right.
-No one who is an employee of either AMI or its partners in ANIC may enter to avoid any impression of conflicted interests or insider dealing.
+No one who is an employee of either AMI or its partners in ANIC may enter to avoid any impression of conflict of interest or insider dealing.

 42. If two people enter as a team, who receives the money?

 The award money would be distributed to both applicants.
-Each person would have equal claim on the funds unless they agree between themselves, and tell us clearly, that they wish for a different distribution.
+Each person would have equal claim to the funds unless they agree between themselves, and tell us clearly, that they wish for different distribution.

 43. Are winnings taxable?

-Because individual situations vary, you need to consult a professional tax adviser on this issue.
+Because individual situations vary, you need to consult a professional tax advisor on this issue.

 44. What if my project fails?